broepke/dynamo-api/README.md

 7. Click "Save" and "Test"

 ## API Endpoints
+**Note**: In order for the API gateway to work, each of the following Routes need to be added explicitly in the API Gateway console and attached to the Lambda function.

 - GET /items - List all items
 - GET /items/{item_id} - Get a specific item